Sam962/Alien-Onslaught/README.md

 # Alien Onslaught

-Welcome to Alien Onslaught!
-Brace yourself for an exhilarating tower defense adventure, pitting you against unyielding hordes of extraterrestrial invaders.
-Are you prepared to thwart the Alien Onslaught and safeguard humanity's future?

-# Table of Contents
-1. Introduction
-2. Features
-3. Controls
-4. How to Play
-5. Credits
-6. Screenshots
-7. Contributing
-8. Licensing

-# Introduction

-Alien Onslaught is an action-packed tower defense game set in a futuristic world overrun by alien forces.
-Your mission is to strategically deploy powerful towers and defenses to fend off the relentless waves of alien invaders.
-With challenging levels, diverse enemy types, and dynamic gameplay mechanics, Alien Onslaught offers a thrilling experience that will test your tactical skills and resilience.
+Alien Onslaught is a tower defense game in which you are an astronaut whose ship is currently in the midstt of an alien invasion.
+Your objective is to strategically deploy various towers in an effort to fend off relentless waves of alien invaders.
+With a variety of choices, enemy types, and gameplay mechanics, Alien Onslaught offers a unique spin on the tower-defense genre that rewards well-thought tactics and promotes customizeable approaches.

 # Features

 * Engaging tower defense gameplay with a sci-fi twist.
-* Dynamic maps with strategic chokepoints and environmental hazards.
+* Dynamic maps with strategic chokepoints.
 * Resource management system to earn and spend resources on tower construction.
-* Action-packed combat with manual shooting mechanics for players to engage enemies directly.
+* Engaged combat with manual shooting mechanics for players to attack enemies directly.
-* Leaderboards to compete with friends and players worldwide for the highest scores.

 # Controls